dylduhamel/filehandy/README.md

 > Note: `filehandy` is currently in active development, and installation instructions will be provided upon the first stable release.

-## Usage

-The documentation detailing the usage of `filehandy` is in progress.
-Key functionalities will be illustrated with examples for quick start and efficient integration into your projects.

 ## Contributing